 How are my products tested?

 Legally all products that come into contact with the skin must be tested by a chemist.
-Once I have had the report back from them then I must list the products long with ingredients and packaging on a UK portal.
+Once I have had the report back from them, then I must list the products along with ingredients and packaging on a UK portal.
 This is so that emergency services and the Poisons centre can access details about my products if ever anyone was admitted to hospital with a severe reaction.
-They can then access the information quickly in in order to treat the patient.
-This is very rare, but it is there as a safety precaution.
+They can then access the information quickly to treat the patient.
+This is very rare and it is there as a safety precaution.